jimrazmus/dupe2bucket/README.md

 ### Log Files

-{bucket-prefix}/{db instance arn}/YYYY/ISOWeek/{log file name}
+{bucket-prefix}/Logs/{db instance arn}/YYYY/ISOWeek/{log file name}

 These will contain whatever RDS logged to the respective file.

 ### State Files

-{bucket-prefix}/LastWrittenState/{db instance arn}
+{bucket-prefix}/State/{db instance arn}

-Note that state files, once created, only have their "lastWritten" tag value changed.
-The value of the tag limits successive copies, choosing only the logs with more recent writes.
-Removing the tag, or the file, will cause dupe2bucket to run a complete copy of all logs in scope.
+Note that state files, once created, only have their tag values changed.
+The values limit successive copies, choosing only the logs with more recent writes.
+Removing the tags, or the file, will cause dupe2bucket to run a complete copy of all logs in scope.

 ## Bucket Lifecycle